kunalj101/python_intro_hackathon/chapter3.md

 # Store the number of residents of semi urban area in semiurban_count
 semiurban_count = df1['Semiurban']
-print("%d residents are from semi urban area", semiurban_count)
+print("%d residents are from semi urban area", %semiurban_count)

 ```